DepthProc An R Package for Robust Exploration of Multidimensional Economic Phenomena: Data depth concept

-Properties T1 to T4 are formulated in terms of the depth itself.
-It is very useful to notice however, that these properties can also be formulated in terms of the trimmed regions (what is useful for approximate depth calculation):
+\emph{Remark 1:} Postulates A1 to A4 are formulated in terms of the depth itself.
+In a computational context, it is very useful to notice that these postulates can also be formulated in terms of the trimmed regions (\cite{Dyck:2004}).\\ \emph{Remark 2:} By the above center, Zuo and Serfling understand a point of symmetry.
+In the multivariate case, popular notions of symmetry are the central symmetry, angular symmetry, and halfspace symmetry.
+A random vector $X$ in ${{\mathbb{R}}^{d}}$ is centrally symmetric around $\theta $ if $X-\theta \overset{d}{\mathop{=}}\,\theta -X$, where $"\overset{d}{\mathop{=}}\,"$ denotes equality in the distribution; $X$ is centrally symmetric around $\theta $ if $X-\theta /\left\| X-\theta \right\|$ is centrally symmetric around origin; $X$ is halfspace symmetric around $\theta $ if $\operatorname{Prob}(X\in H)\ge 1/2$ for each closed halfspace containing $\theta $ (for further details see \cite{Symmetry})